rahmani3/Resume/README.md

 ## Editing your Resume with Jekyll

-After you have uploaded your resume on your GitHub repository, you can either choose to leave it as it is and see the published version on GitHub pages or you can do what I did and choose one of the predefined Jekyll already on GitHub and use it for your resume.
+After you have uploaded your resume on your GitHub repository, you can either choose to leave it as it is and see the published version on GitHub pages or you can do what I did and choose one of the predefined Jekyll themes on GitHub and use it for your resume.
 To do this, all you have to do is:
 * Go to "Settings" on your GitHub repository
 * Browse down to "GitHub Pages"
 * Select "Change theme"
 * Choose any of the predefined Jekyll as you like (I used slate)